sundarayamrita/ML-in-bioinf/README.md

-# Implementation of clustering gene expression data
+# Implementation of Research Paper on Soft Computing in Bioinformatics

 ID - 2000090
-I aim to implement the research paper "Clustering gene expression data using ADSOM".
+I aim to implement the research paper "Analysis of eukaryotic promoter sequences".